Some people with ADHD use cannabis or CBD to manage their symptoms. However, there is not yet enough evidence to confirm

-Currently, researchers believe that treating ADHD with marijuana can cause short-term reductions in symptoms but potentially serves to make the underlying disorder worse.
+Currently, researchers believe that treating ADHD with cannabis can cause short-term reductions in symptoms but potentially serves to make the underlying disorder worse.

 For an ongoing neurodevelopmental disorder such as ADHD, people should ensure that they understand the long-term effects of any treatment before they start it.